seb26/seb26.github.io/_posts/2019-11-08-tawaf-dit-blog.md

 To translate some of these ideas into picture, there were a number of techniques that could be put into play.

-I observe Kaan's creativity as inherently experimental and natural, drawing himself to concepts primarily by music.
-In the context of his ideas, I see light as capable of being both a feeling and a texture.
+I observe Kaan's creativity as inherently experimental and natural, drawing himself to concepts primarily by music, not necessarily being literal.
+In this context I see light as capable of being both a feeling and a texture.

 But most of all, from the experimental origins of the project, I knew that committing changes or techniques destructively to a medium was going to be something that could ultimately inhibit further experimental choices.

 This extends to the capture format used but also to lighting choices, colour, and the edit itself.

+So why not shoot 4.6K RAW?

+[Cries in Spanish]

-This article speaks about the rather incidental choice to use RAW capture at high resolution to hedge our bets and enable as many creative choices and options further down the line.
+This article talks about the rather incidental choice to use both RAW capture and high resolution to hedge our bets and enable as many creative choices and options further down the line.

+It'll also touch on Blackmagic RAW as a codec being used in the field & practical considerations for doing so.

 **Principal crew**